scoulomb/misc-notes/tls/in-learning-complement/learning-ssl-tld.md

 * Note iN sysmetric and asymetric encryption
 TPM to store certificate OK
  * aT 4'02 same example of mail depicted later
- * At 6'13 TLS handshake with less details that we have in TLD-cettifcate.md and consistent -->
+ * At 6'13 TLS handshake with less details that we have in tls-certifcate.md and consistent

+ actually start notes same content as tls-certificates.md (more or less) so could bring full course this IN class is really a complement with concrete examples (have to stop here OK) -->